Customer portal development: self-service applications for your clients

 Failure mode: cross-customer data exposure.
 A developer writes a query to fetch invoices: Invoice::find($id).
 The customer changes the ID in the URL from 4521 to 4522.
 They now see another customer's invoice.
 This is the single most common security vulnerability in customer portal development.
 It happens because scoping was treated as something each controller action handles individually rather than an architectural constraint enforced globally.

 The fix is a Laravel global scope applied to every customer-facing model.
 The scope automatically appends WHERE customer_id = ? to every query, using the authenticated user's customer ID.
 The developer cannot accidentally forget it because it runs automatically.
 Combined with route model binding that respects the scope, an attempt to access another customer's data returns a 404, not a forbidden error (which would confirm the record exists).
+For portals serving multiple organisations, this pattern extends into full multi-tenant architecture, where tenant isolation is enforced at every layer: database queries, cache keys, queued jobs, and file storage.

 Secure file management